From the U.S. Army Corps of Engineers:

 Fishing conditions on Lake Cumberland are reported as follows:

-Walleye fishing is good, they have moved into the red clay flats and can be caught on bottom bouncers with night crawlers and crank baits in 25-30 ft. of water.
-Walleye can also be caught at night along with the stripers.
+Walleye are still being caught on red clay flats and can be caught on crank baits, bottom bouncers, and with night crawlers in 20-25 ft. of water.

 For more information on the generation schedule seven days a week please call 270-343-0153.
 You may also call the Lake Cumberland Natural Resource Management Office at 606-679-6337 during the week.